polterguy/polterguy.github.io/deploy/index.md

 docker-compose up -d
 ```

-If you want to debug the containers, you can drop the `-d` argument, which will ensure dockers writes errors to the console as it proceeds.
+If you want to debug the containers, you can drop the `-d` argument, which will ensure docker writes errors to the console as it proceeds.
 Notice, the default docker-compose file will take care of SSL automatically using Acme and LetsEncrypt.
 If you want to use your own SSL certificates here instead, you're on your own.

 ## Internals